BlackStar1991/timeline-full-widget/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/timeline-full-widget` directory, or install it through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Elementor editor, Gutenberg editor, or classic widget to add a Timeline.
+3. Use the Elementor editor or Gutenberg editor.

 == Frequently Asked Questions ==

 = Does it work with the latest Elementor? =
-Yes, tested with Elementor 3.32.3 and WordPress 6.8.
+Yes, tested with Elementor 3.32.4 and WordPress 6.8.

 = Can I set a unique marker that is wider (width) than 30 px? = Yes, but then the styles for the timeline may shift.
 To correct them, you will need to specify the styles separately.
 For example: